Janmeet Anant, PhD

 Specific interests cover downstream processing platform technologies, single-use applications and continuous manufacturing.
 Klaus also served as member in the DECHEMA expert committee “Bioprocess Technology” and in the “Qualification of scale down models for bioprocess” Point Share within the cross industry collaboration BPDG.

-He joined GSK as part of the company’s acquisition of Novartis Vaccines in March 2015.
+M. Amin Khan, Ph.D., is leading the GSK Vaccines R&D Acceleration (March 2019 -).
+He joined GSK as part of the company’s acquisition of Novartis Vaccines in March 2015, when he became the head of the Technical R&D organization.
 At Novartis Vaccines Dr. Khan held the position of Global Head of Technical Development, and Global Head of Technical Development and Manufacturing Sciences & Technology (2011-2015).
 Prior to joining the vaccines industry Dr. Khan spent more than 20 years working on small molecule drug, and biotherapeutic product, process and analytical development; Trinity Biosystems, Inc (2008-2010), Eli Lilly and Company (1998-2008), West Pharmaceutical Services (1993-1998), and Enzytech, Inc (1989-1993).
 He holds a Ph.D., in Pharmaceutical Sciences from the University of Nottingham, U.K.

 Nanna Kruse, MSc